calebwaldner/validation_automation_tool/README.txt

 THE DATABASE (AKA DATA DICTIONARY)
 - Based off ClinicalStudios
 Below are the header rows for the database CSV.
-These are the defults from clenical studios, but they've been recorded here.
+These are the defaults from clinical studios, but they've been recorded here.
 These headers must make up the first row, the header row.
 They can be in any order.
 [
   Field Name,
   Field Label,